Owain Brogyntyn

 Owain Brogyntyn ap Madog (fl.
-1160–1186) was the third and illegitimate son of king Madog ap Maredudd, the last king of a united Kingdom of Powys.
+1160–1186) was prince of Powys and the third and illegitimate son of king Madog ap Maredudd, the last king of a united Kingdom of Powys.
 He was the son of Madog by the daughter of the Maer du or "black mayor" of Rûg in Edeyrnion however some sources cite his mother as Susanna making him legitimate instead.
-He was the brother of Gruffydd Maelor the ancestor of Owain Glyndŵr.
+He was the brother of prince Gruffydd Maelor, ancestor of prince Owain Glyndŵr.

 Presumably Owain Brogyntyn would have been raised by his mother at Rûg in Edeyrnion.
 He was acknowledged by his father and granted by him the lordship of Edeyrnion and also Dinmael.
 It is quite possible that he inherited some of these lands through his maternal grandfather, the Maer Du, which were confirmed and perhaps extended by his father the king of Powys.
 At some point he also came into possession of Castle Brogyntyn on the English borders at Selattyn close to Oswestry.

 In 1160 after the death of his father and his eldest half-brother, he inherited a share of the Kingdom of Powys - specifically, the cantref of Penllyn (which included Edeyrnion and Dinmael).
 The military skill and strength of Madog had prevented Owain Gwynedd (the ruling Prince of Gwynedd) from asserting hegemony over Powys, but following Madog's death, Owain Gwynedd was able to force Owain Brogyntyn to become his vassal; as a consequence, Penllyn became part of Gwynedd.

 Owain first married Jonet verch Hywel (whose ancestor was Athelstan Glodrudd of the Fifth Royal Tribe) but with her had no children.
 He next married Marred ferch Einion ap Seisyllt who was to be the mother of his three sons, Bleddyn, Gruffydd, Iorwerth.